open-company/open-company-interaction/README.md

 > -- [Auliq Ice](https://www.linkedin.com/in/auliqice/)

 Companies struggle to keep everyone on the same page.
-People are hyper-connected in the moment but still don’t know what’s happening across the company.
+People are hyper-connected in the moment but still don't know what's happening across the company.
 Employees and investors, co-founders and execs, customers and community, they all want more transparency.
 The solution is surprisingly simple and effective - great company updates that build transparency and alignment.

 With that in mind we designed the [Carrot](https://carrot.io/) software-as-a-service application, powered by the open source [OpenCompany platform](https://github.com/open-company).
 The product design is based on three principles: